jayantasamaddar/blackfire-demo/README.md

 # About this Project

-I often glance over Frontend and Full Stack Engineer jobs, to plug any holes in my repertoire and to find interesting challenges to solve.
-I saw there was an opening at platform.sh in the Frontend Engineer position.
+I often glance over Frontend and Full Stack Engineer jobs, to plug any holes in my repertoire and constantly upskill, find interesting challenges to solve.
+I saw there was an opening at [platform.sh](https://platform.sh) in the Frontend Engineer position.

 This is what the skillset demanded according to the job description: